 Reviews have always been an important part of hotel marketing, but sometimes they can prove difficult to obtain.
 Luckily, people share their experience on social media for the world to see.
 User generated content is leveraging the content members of your community share to positively reinforce your marketing efforts.

 Social proof is a powerful tool to utilize in marketing.
 Effectively capturing and utilizing this content empowers you to connect with the 45% of millennials that look at user generated content when researching the right hotel, and the 88% of people who trust online reviews as much as they trust a recommendation from friends and family.
 Seeing that someone else had a great experience reassures them that they’re making the right decision.

-Check out our full list of 8 Hotel Marketing Trends to watch out for in 2018.
+Check out our full list of 8 Hotel Marketing Trends to watch out for.

 The first step to implementing a successful hotel marketing plan is understanding your audience.
 What are they looking for in a hotel?
 More importantly, are you showing up at the right moments in their journey towards booking a room?

 There’s a lot of planning that goes into travelling, and finding the right hotel is the cornerstone for a positive trip.
 However, the process is one that changes from guest to guest.
 Looking at trends and search behavior, we can break up the booking process into a series of 4 types of micro-moments that span the entire booking process.